 In 1986, the world's worst nuclear disaster occurred at the Chernobyl power station.
 Soviet authorities established a 30km 'Exclusion Zone' around this nuclear wasteland, but in 2006 a second explosion rocked the stricken reactor, obliterating all living things and causing the Zone's boundaries to ripple outwards.
 From this epicenter came waves of mutated creatures, deadly radiation, and a strange, anomalous energy.
 The Zone was cordoned off by the military, who would shoot on sight anyone foolish enough to brave the horrors within.

+This mod is now out of date, and about to be completely obsolete with the upcoming release of OGSR Gunslinger.
 YOU MUST DOWNLOAD THE DATABASE FILES TOO!
 READ THE FULL DESCRIPTION OGSR is essentially a standalone expansion of OGSE 0693 on the latest version of OGSR engine, featuring DX11/DX10, all the rendering features of Clear Sky/Call of Pripyat, new quest content, new items/weapons, and more.
 Integrated with this is a port of OGSE Weapon Expansion Project adapted to this mod, along with a number of other additions and improvements including an English localization.
 This mod is completely standalone.

 Visual C++ 2017 redistributable:

 And of course Microsoft DirectX end user runtimes which should be installed already if you've ever run Windows Update before.

 The official OGSR team:

 k01jan - new weapons, equipment.

 Alan Waters - testing.